suchialex/CINS3002-Exam2/instructions.md

 <details>
 <summary>
   ✅ 7.
-Employees with one certification (5 pts)
+Employees with multiple certifications (5 pts)
 </summary>

   - Print the name, salary and department of all the employees with more than one certification